 - After the process is completed, close Command Prompt, then reboot your PC.

 3. Disable antivirus or exclude SteamApps files

 Your antivirus could sometimes flag Steam files as risky and block them.
 If you experience the Steam library not working problem, disable your antivirus and try again.

-Another way to fix this issue if it’s caused by your antivirus is to exclude the file path from the virus scanning.
-The Steam path is located in C:Program FilesSteamSteamAppsCommon.
+Another way to fix this issue if your antivirus causes it is to exclude the file path from the virus scanning.
+The Steam path is usually located in

 4. Verify the integrity of the game files

-- Right-click on the game and hit Properties.
+- Right-click on the game you need, then press on Properties.

 5. Reset the Winsock catalog

-- Enter netsh winsock reset in Command Prompt and hit Enter to run it.
+- Enter the following command in Command Prompt and hit Enter to run it:

 - Restart your computer to complete the operation and fix Steam.

 Sometimes, an updated Winsock catalog can cause Steam family sharing not to work.
 Resetting Winsock usually solves the problem.